nodeschool/normal/README.md

 # Normal
-repo for organizing the Normal nodeschools
+repo for organizing the nodeschools in Normal, Illinois